UR is hardly the first to propose a theory of world peace. So why bother? What could possibly be new?

 A holds authority over B if B must obey A’s instructions.
 Authority is executive control, as practiced in the workplace, in the (traditional) family, and of course in the military chain of command.
-Recall from part 3 the Latin translation: imperium.
+Recall from Chapter 3 the Latin translation: imperium.

 B is dependent on A if A is gratuitously assisting B. And why would A do that?
 The relationship is the ancient one of patronage, of course.
 A is the patron, B is the client.
 This is one of the oldest forms of alliance in the book—I’m pretty sure chimpanzees practice it.